 There is so much more to Barcelona than just the main attractions.
 While Barcelona has become more expensive over the years, there are plenty of activities that you can do that won’t put a hole in your pocket.
 Take a bike tour of the city, or go to one of Barcelona’s many flea markets.
 Ciutadella Park is perfect for a chill day spent relaxing in a green area with some beautiful architecture.
-Take a look around and you’ll be sure to stumble into Barcelona’s famous street art scene, or escape the city and head up to Montjuic Castle.
+Take a look around and you’ll be sure to stumble into Barcelona’s ubiquitous street art scene, or escape the city and head up to Montjuic Castle.
+If museum-hopping is your thing, Barcelona’s got you covered there, too.
+The Picasso Museum and the MOCO (Museum of Contemporary Art) are two essentials.
 From the lively nightlife scene to the stunning architecture of Antoni Gaudi, you won’t be disappointed by the endless array of things to do.
-Be sure to take advantage of its extensive public transportation system to get around easily and maximize your time.
+Be sure to take advantage of Barcelona’s extensive public transportation system to get around easily and maximize your time.

 Food and Markets in Barcelona

 Food markets are also a great option for eating cheap on the go.
 A popular market for tourists and locals alike is La Boqueria, offering fresh seafood, fruit, meats, and plenty of ready-to-eat tapas and snacks.
+Being right off Las Ramblas, it is quite touristy and packed, but they offer a wide variety at relatively decent prices.
 El Mercat del Ninot is another food market, similar to La Boqueria in some ways but noticeably more local.
 Over in Gracia, you’ll find Mercat de l’Abaceria, another food market.
-Be sure to stop by as it’s. justa short walk from La Sagrada.
+Be sure to stop by as it’s just a short walk from La Sagrada.
 If you’re sticking to an even stricter budget, buying groceries at a supermarket and cooking at your hostel kitchen will help save even more money.

 Barcelona is also home to a big flea market scene that can be fun to explore or shop on a budget.
 Mercat del Encants and El Rastro del Virgen are the most famous ones, full of quirky trinkets and vintage clothing to be uncovered.